georgek0503/Case_Study1/README.md

 ### Workflow:

-**1.** 4 datasets containing fictional health insurance information were injected from Kaggle into MySQL Workbench as csv files within an independent schema.
+**1.** A database containing 4 datasets with fictional health insurance information were injected from Kaggle into MySQL Workbench as csv files within an independent schema.

 **2.** Deep dive analyses investigating self-proposed inquiries such as *"what was the most profitable health insurance contract type on a profit per patient basis?"* were performed to understand various trends and outliers within the dataset.